 The draft you are reading now is the result of three months of hard work–writing, editing, collaborating, and revising.
-Here is a little overview of how we got here and some insight into the decisions we made.
+Here is an overview of how we got here and some insight into the decisions we made.

-In May, we met with Christine Salomon, a University of Minnesota scientist working on White Nose Syndrom, a fungal infection that affects Little Brown Bats.
+In May, we met with Christine Salomon, a University of Minnesota scientist working on White-Nose Syndrome (WNS).
+WNS is a fungal infection that affects little brown bats.
 We began brainstorming about characters and storylines, settling on our main character, Asha.
-Asha is a young girl who falls in love with bats, eventually grows up to become a scientist, and works towards a cure for White-Nose Syndrome.
+Asha is a young girl who falls in love with bats, eventually grows up to become a scientist, and works towards a cure for WNS.
 We took our time carefully developing this story.
 After a month or so, we produced a solid first draft.
 We created thumbnail sketches and soon had a dummy copy of the book.

 We scheduled our first meeting with Lisa Von Drasek, curator of the Children’s Literature Research Collections at the University of Minnesota.
 Lisa was very insightful about the world of children’s books.
 She offered us plenty of feedback, which was sometimes difficult to hear, but allowed us to take a critical view and make progress revising the book.
 She exposed holes in our narrative and commented on the conflicting tone of voice.
 The images we drew did not match the story, and our intended audience was unclear.
 So, back to the drawing board, we went, but not without guidance.

 Lisa provided us with sample children’s books from different genres.
 She introduced us to a type of book called mentor books, designed to explain complex topics like science, art, or architecture.
 Looking at similar books helped us shape our plan for revision.